 ~ Gluten-Free Multi-Grain Sandwich Bread from Gluten-Free Goddess ~ gluten free, dairy free, vegetarian, with egg-free, vegan option

 Reader review: “YOU HAVE SAVED MY SANITY!!
 I have been searching for the best GF bread recipe for my husband.
 I made this bread for the FIRST time today, and it turned out perfect!
-My husband couldn’t believe it was gluten-free…it’s springy and soft and the texture and taste is like wheat bread.
+My husband couldn’t believe it was gluten-free…it’s springy and soft and the texture and taste are like wheat bread.
 We are indebted to your brilliant talents!
 Thank you!”

-Reader reviews: “I made your sandwich bread from scratch and it was delicious!”
+Reader reviews: “I made your sandwich bread from scratch and it was delicious!” and

 “Wow, I followed your suggestion of using your sandwich bread mix with a new TFal bread maker.
 My first try was a great success.
 My celiac husband has felt deprived of good bread for 20 years.”

 ~ Gluten-Free Oat and Honey Bread from Gluten Free Gobsmacked ~ gluten free, vegetarian